Hurricane Damage To Manufacturers In Puerto Rico Affects Mainland Hospitals, Too

 At MedStar Washington Hospital Center, doctors and nurses are moving as many patients as they can from intravenous medications to the same drugs in pill form.

-If the patients are getting common antibiotics like ampicillin, and they can swallow, they're likely to be switched to pills, says Bonnie Levin, assistant vice president of pharmacy services for MedStar Health, which includes 10 hospitals in the Washington, D.C. area.
+If the patients are getting common antibiotics like ampicillin, and they can swallow, they're likely to be switched to pills, says Bonnie Levin, assistant vice president of pharmacy services for MedStar Health, which includes 10 hospitals in the Washington, D.C., area.

 That's because MedStar, like many hospitals across the U.S., is running low on IV bags, especially the minibags that are used to deliver certain types of medicine.
-Some of these bags contain saline solution when shipped, and a nurse or hospital pharmacist adds in the drug when it's ready to be used.
-Other bags come pre-mixed with commonly used medicines.
+Some of these bags contain saline solution when shipped, and a nurse or hospital pharmacist adds the drug when it's ready to be used.
+Other bags come premixed with commonly used medicines.

 "The plain bags, the mixed bags.
 There are shortages of all kinds of small-volume medications," Levin says.

-The shortage is a direct result of the hurricane damage in Puerto Rico.
-It's been eight weeks since Hurricane Maria hit the island, knocking out electricity and wreaking havoc on many roads, homes and other buildings.
+The shortage is a direct result of hurricane damage in Puerto Rico.
+It has been eight weeks since Hurricane Maria hit the island, knocking out electricity and wreaking havoc on many roads, homes and other buildings.

 The storm damaged many of the island's more than 100 drug and medical device manufacturers.
 Puerto Rico produces about $40 billion worth of pharmaceuticals for the U.S. market, according to the Food and Drug Administration — more than any other state or territory.

-Note: An earlier version of this story misspelled Christi Guess's name as Kristi Guest.